Did you know that, on average, only about 2 percent of the consumers who visit your website will convert?

 Let’s start with search ads.

-Search ads are a great way to get started; they are the ads that show up in search results on Bing and Google when a consumer is searching for a product or service like yours.
+Search ads are a great way to get started; they are the ads that show up in search results in search engines like Bing and Google when a consumer is searching for a product or service like yours.

 The consumer will search, see your ad and click the link to your website or landing page.